Random Switching between Vector Fields Having a Common Zero: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the SNF grant $2000020 - 149871/1$.
 We thank Janusz Mierczy{\'n}ski for many valuable comments on section 2, especially proof of proposition \ref{th:lyapou}.
+We thank two anonymous referees for their useful comments.
 ES thanks Carl-Erik Gauthier for many discussions on this subject.